Britain's Next Top Model series 6: Episode 7

-This week the girls went to the location and set of Hollyoaks for an acting challenge.
+This week the top 8 contestants went to the location and set of Hollyoaks for an acting challenge.
 Joy won and was given a speaking part in an episode and a night out with two cast members.
 She chose to take Alisha as well.
-The main photo shoot was a Horror-based Scream Queens shoot, featuring the girls in horror situations.
+The main photo shoot was a Horror-based Scream Queens shoot, featuring the contestants in horror situations.

-At Panel Most of the girls excelled, especially Olivia, gaining her first call-out.
+At Panel Most of the contestants excelled, especially Olivia, gaining her first call-out.
 The judges felt that Nicola's photo was not as strong as her previous photos, even though it was a decent shot, and deemed Amelia's photo as "super fake" and she was told to get real and to not just focus on her beauty at shoots.
 Despite the comments from the judges that seemed to imply that Amelia would be sent packing, Nicola was eliminated despite having 2 first call-outs.
 Amelia's levels of versatility, personality and modelling ability seemed to be ignored, a decision that many fans of the show disliked, and Nicola was sent home as she was deemed to be forgettable in the personality department and her photos were declining as the competition progressed.